-Thank you to everyone who took part in the UKMACS questionnaire study.
+Thank you to everyone who has taken part in all UKMACS questionnaires.
 We recognise the hard work each of you put into your medical school applications and responses to our questionnaire.
 Our thoughts are with you at this stressful and difficult time.

 UKMACS is an academic research study about applying to medical school.
 We aim to ensure the NHS benefits from having the best doctors by helping students from all backgrounds apply to medical school.
 In the long term UKMACS aims to help find solutions to problems facing the UK medical workforce.

 On this site you can find out :

 - What the research study is about and why it is important.

 - What taking part in the study means.

 - About the research team. and the research funder.

 - Links to information about applying to medical school in the UK.
 If you’re interested in applying to a particular medical school, we suggest contacting the admissions tutor at that medical school to find out more about the requirements.